drcjar/ipfjes-thesis/source/12_chapter_4.md

 Finally, job-exposure matricies (JEMs) are widely used in occupational epidemiology studies to assess exposure to potential hazards.
 These assign levels of exposure to health hazards on the basis of job title.

-The asbestos exposure assessment literature is large and recognised to be at risk of bias as a result of its economic importance to powerful industrial and medicolegal actors[@Nemery2017].
+The asbestos exposure assessment literature presents difficulties for review because it is large and recognised to be at risk of bias as a result of its economic importance to powerful industrial and medicolegal actors[@Nemery2017].

 We critically review different means of asbestos exposure assessment and consider their clinical and research utility.